Why Mindful Little Minds? My Mindful Parenting Journey

 I believe that teachers have an enormous impact on the lives of the children they teach.
 That they, along with parents are some of the most influential people in a child’s life.
 In fact, for some children, their relationship with a teacher may be the only positive adult relationship they have.
 I believe that teachers can change the course of a child’s life.

 I also believe that teachers need more support to manage mental health problems in the classroom.
 That the demands placed upon them when it comes to these children is high and resources are often stretched.
 I also believe that teachers have the power to build a child up, and help a child grow and bloom, if they have the right tools, knowledge and support.

 I believe in Mindful Little Minds.

 Mindful Little Minds aims to do just that.
 To empower parents and teachers by arming them with the knowledge and skills they need to support their children.
-And to empower children by providing them with the tools and skills they need to be their best selves.
-My dream is for Mindful Little Minds to grow and bloom into a thriving hub for parents, teachers and children to access all the resources and information they need to feel empowered.
+And to empower children by providing them with the tools and skills they need to understand and manage their big emotions, so they can grow into their best selves.
+My dream is for Mindful Little Minds to grow and bloom into a thriving hub for parents, teachers and children to access all the resources and information they need to raise emotionally healthy children.
 Because I also believe that it takes a community to raise a child, and mental health is everyone’s business.
-Together, I hope we can raise a generation of children who are resilient, confident and contented.
+Together, I hope we can raise a generation of children who are resilient, confident and emotionally healthy.
 And I hope Mindful Little Minds can be a part of that.

 Sarah is a psychologist, mama of 4 and the creator of Mindful Little Minds.
 She has over 10 years of experience working with children, adolescents and families experiencing mental health problems and has a special interest in anxiety disorders in children.
 In her spare time she enjoys hugging her kids, drinking coffee, and telling anyone who’ll listen how tired she is.